danBamikiya/hello-kubernetes/README.md

 # hello-kubernetes
-A repo with production-grade kubernetes deployed apps, geared towards getting beginners to deploy their app with kubernetes
+A repo with production-grade kubernetes deployed apps, geared towards getting beginners to deploy their apps with kubernetes